tw-in-js/twind/documentation/40-reference/README.md

 Observe class attributes to inject styles

-- `setup(config, sheet?, target?): Twind`: configures the global `tw` instance, observes all class attributes and inject there styles into the DOM; returns a twind instance
+- `setup(config, sheet?, target?): Twind`: configures the global `tw` instance, observes all class attributes and inject the styles into the DOM; returns a twind instance
 - `tw`: the global twind instance updated by each `setup` call

 ### _Library Mode_